Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Introduction

 \subsection{Motivation and Related Work}

-\IEEEPARstart{L}{EO} and MEO satellite networks are designed to support various applications including data communications, data sensing and harvesting, and Internet routing.
-Geometrically, LEO and MEO satellites are positioned in orbits, which determine not only their relative locations but also their motion over time.
-In practice, most satellite networks are designed with two key features: (i) orbits are regularly distributed, and (ii) satellites are regularly placed within each orbit.
-These features are desirable to maximize the network coverage \cite{FCCSTARLINK}.
+\IEEEPARstart{L}{EO} and MEO satellite networks are designed to support various applications, including data communications, data sensing and harvesting, and Internet routing.
+Geometrically, LEO and MEO satellites are located on specific orbits, which determine not only their relative positions but also their motions.
+Practical satellite networks are primarily designed to maximize coverage based on two characteristic geometric features: (i) orbit longitudes are distributed evenly over the equator, and (ii) satellites are placed evenly within each orbit \cite{FCCSTARLINK}.
+This configuration is known as the Walker constellation.
+From the perspective of a fixed observer on Earth, such a Walker constellation is often presumed to lead to periodic \emph{ephemerides}, given the regular distribution of both orbits and satellites.
+But is it truly the case?

-Recently, stochastic geometry models have been widely used for satellite networks.
-These models reproduce the spatial distribution of satellites through mathematical representations.
-For instance, binomial or Poisson distributions have been used to model satellites as uniformly random points on a sphere \cite{9079921,9177073,9218989,10287559}.
-However, these models do not account for the orbital structure of practical satellite networks that satellites are clustered on their orbits.
-To address the satellite clustering, Cox point processes were developed to simultaneously describe both the orbits and the satellites on them \cite{choi2022analytical,choi2023Cox,10410220,10436110}.
-The Cox model represents isotropic orbits and satellites, and similar to \cite{9079921,9177073,9218989,10287559}, it also requires a moment matching technique, to approximate non-isotropic satellite networks as \cite{FCCSTARLINK}.
+Recently, stochastic geometry has been widely used to model satellite networks by mathematically characterizing the spatial distribution of satellites.
+For instance, binomial and Poisson point processes have been employed to represent satellites as uniform random points on a sphere \cite{9079921,9177073}.
+However, these models fail to capture the orbital structure of practical LEO and MEO satellite networks, where satellites are clustered along orbits.
+To address this, Cox point processes were proposed to jointly model both the distribution of orbits and the satellites positioned along them \cite{10410220,10436110,10557592,10703111,10771991}.
+Although Cox point processes account for orbit-based clustering, they typically assume isotropic configurations, similar to binomial or Poisson models.
+Consequently, essential dynamical system properties of non-isotropic Walker constellations---such as periodicity and ergodicity---cannot be rigorously studied within the existing stochastic geometry frameworks.
+To examine the dynamics of Walker constellations, we develop dedicated stochastic geometry models for them and then analyze their statistical properties.

-To represent non-isotopic orbits with satellites clustered on their orbits, we develop a practical stochastic geometry model inspired by the well-known Walker constellation, where the orbit inclination is fixed and satellites are periodically distributed along their orbits.
-By introducing independent random offsets to both the orbit longitudes and satellite phases, the proposed model achieves rotation invariance and, more importantly, time invariance.
-We then analyze the basic network performance of the typical user at a given latitude.
-To the best of the authors' knowledge, this is the first paper that not only establishes a stochastic geometry-based mathematical model for the well-known Walker constellations but also connects the network performance to ergodic theory, linking its analytically-obtained spatial average with the empirically-obtained time average.